samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 On the more technical side, DoubleZero is pushing for IBRL optimality by for example routing via latency minimizing paths as opposed to turbine's stake weighted paths.
 This is fine in trusted environments, but goes against the principle of censorship resistance that blockchains are trying to achieve.
 Turbine's entire point behind stake weighted paths is that it is hard to censor at the top of the tree if each block chunk is sent following a different spanning tree.
 How is doublezero going to protect against malicious and/or greedy switch contributors who might decide to favor their validators?
 Networking monitoring for faults is a [non-trivial problem](https://engineering.fb.com/2016/02/18/core-infra/netnorad-troubleshooting-networks-via-end-to-end-probing/), and its very unclear to me that it can be made to work in a decentralized fashion.

 Similarly, they currently advertise as a single ASN, which means they plan to use a single routing policy throughout the DoubleZero network.
 That works for multicast, but it doesn't work for other [p2p primitives](https://docs.anza.xyz/validator/gossip) or unicast tx ingestion.
 Who will dictate the routing policy?
 Is it going to be controlled by the DoubleZero foundation?
 The internet uses BGP because it encodes business relationships instead of optimality, why should blockchain routing work differently?
-After all, business agreements also trump tradfi, with citadel buying robinhood's order flow in bulk.
-Practically BGP picks the CHEAPEST, not the shortest path (mostly because in N WLLA OMNI, "A" is way after both W and L).
+After all, business agreements also trump tradfi, with Citadel buying Robinhood's order flow in bulk.
+Practically, BGP picks the CHEAPEST, not the shortest path (mostly because in "NO WALLA OMNI," "A" is way after both "W" and "L").
 Can DoubleZero do better?
 Tim Griffin would say... [probably not](https://youtu.be/O6tCoD5c_U0?si=vR__ycr8ubk-Z9da&t=573).

 ## Whitepaper Quotes